 Westminster College - Fulton

-- 944 enrolled - Westminster is a very small, private school with a lot of potential.
+- 944 enrolled - Westminster is a very small, private school with a lot of potentials.
 On the steps of this historic college, Winston Churchill gave his famous "Iron Curtain" speech in 1946, giving the small town of Fulton international attention.
 Other famous individuals including Ronald Reagan, Mikhail Gorbachev, Harry S. Truman, Gerald Ford, and many others gave historic speeches to follow Churchill as well, making this campus a unique history lesson.
 Today, students can enjoy a thriving student activities program including a Greek system, over 50 clubs and organizations, and also the National Churchill Museum on campus.

 College of the Ozarks - Point Lookout

 - 1,433 enrolled - Ranked fourth for regional colleges in the Midwest, College of the Ozarks (or C of O) is a Christian college on Lake Taneycomo in the southwestern part of the state.
-The rolling green hills and abundance of outdoor activities does not detract from the excellent educational value available at C of O. In fact, 90 percent of students looking to enroll in C of O must first show financial need though once they're accepted, students work on campus to pay off their tuition.
+The rolling green hills and abundance of outdoor activities do not detract from the excellent educational value available at C of O. In fact, 90 percent of students looking to enroll in C of O must first show financial need though once they're accepted, students work on campus to pay off their tuition.
 They must perform jobs through the many student programs at places like the museum or the student clinic to pay their way.
 Beyond work, C of O puts on several activities just for fun throughout the year including a Mud Fest and tug-o-war, dances, and more!